-How to play audio uploaded to Gravity Forms
+How to embed audio links from Gravity Forms submissions

 GravityView is a powerful add-on that allows you to display Gravity Forms entries on your website.
 Using GravityView, you can display any type of data on the front end, including audio players for songs or podcasts.